PhotoVision/PhotoVision.github.io/_pv-markup/common-questions.md

 Once your film arrives in lab, you will receive a confirmation email at the address you provided on your <a href="{{site.baseurl}}/images/PhotoVision-Film-Order-Form-Dec-2017.pdf" target="_blank">order form</a>.
 This email includes your order number, the job's total cost and an invoice for your records.

 ## How do I receive my scans?
 Once your scans are complete, you will receive an email to the address you provided on your <a href="{{site.baseurl}}/images/PhotoVision-Film-Order-Form-Dec-2017.pdf" target="_blank">order form</a>.
-This email includes a link to view and download your scans via [Box](http://box.com), a simple online file sharing system that keeps all your orders organized in your own folder free of charge.
-And, if you provide a job reference name on your <a href="{{site.baseurl}}/images/PhotoVision-Film-Order-Form-Dec-2017.pdf" target="_blank">order form</a>, your [Box](http://box.com) order folder will be titled the same!
+This email includes a link to view and download your scans via <a href="http://box.com" target="_blank">Box</a>, a simple online file sharing system that keeps all your orders organized in your own folder free of charge.
+And, if you provide a job reference name on your <a href="{{site.baseurl}}/images/PhotoVision-Film-Order-Form-Dec-2017.pdf" target="_blank">order form</a>, your <a href="http://box.com" target="_blank">Box</a> order folder will be titled the same!

 ## Will my scans be rotated and numbered?
 Yes!
 Every scan arrives rotated and organized by roll number and frame number (i.e. XXXXX-xx.jpg) at no charge.
 [Ergo](http://en.oxforddictionaries.com/definition/ergo), if you number your rolls (which we *highly* recommend) your scans will be uploaded in chronological order.
 Pretty cool, huh?